 What Happens If Water Flow Stops Prematurely?

 Water flow will stop should the pump become plugged or clogged with twigs.
 Simply brush them away from the base of the pump and it should resume functioning.
 Plugging/clogging will not damage the pump.
-The worst case scenario would be having to unscrew the baseplate of the pump and doing a more thorough cleaning.
-Only 4 small screws hold the baseplate in place so this is an easy exercise should it need doing.
-Ensure good flow resumes, don't just assume it has done so.
+The worst-case scenario would be having to unscrew the baseplate of the pump and doing a more thorough cleaning.
+Only four small screws hold the baseplate in place, so this is an easy exercise should it need doing.
+Ensure good flow resumes by actually seeing it, don't just assume it has done so.

 - A word of CAUTION: Placing the pump in the yard as opposed to the way you see it used in my photos and home video will require an extension cord.
 This could be DANGEROUS as it channels electricity in extremely close proximity to water; water you would most likely be wading through.